swiegmann/ckeditor/README.markdown

 Significant work and bug fixes have been contributed by the following users:

- * Giel Berkers - <http://github.com/kanduvisla> contributed major clean-ups and a new Symphony file browser that is compatible with CKEditor;
+ * Twisted Interactive - <http://github.com/TwistedInteractive> contributed major clean-ups and a new Symphony file browser that is compatible with CKEditor;
  * Rob Stanford - contributed bug fixes.

 For full details, please see the Github commit log - <http://github.com/tonyarnold/symphony-ckeditor/commits/master>.